pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 grandmother(A, B) :- mother(A, C), parent(C, B).
 ```

-Which reads as "A is the grandmother of B is A is the mother of C, and C is the parent of B".
+Which reads as "A is the grandmother of B if A is the mother of C, and C is the parent of B".
 Let's see who Oliver's grandmother is:

 ```prolog
 grandmother(X, oliver).